nazrulworld/fhir.resources/README.rst

         :target: https://www.hl7.org/implement/standards/product_brief.cfm?product_id=449
         :alt: HL7® FHIR®

-***Beware!
-This is a beta release, so you should be careful using it in production.
-The sole purpose of this public beta is to get feedback.**

 FHIR_ (Fast Healthcare Interoperability Resources) is a specification for exchanging healthcare information electronically.
 It is designed to facilitate the exchange of data between different healthcare systems and applications, and is commonly used to build APIs (Application Programming Interfaces) for healthcare data.